 Delete Information You Control Online First!
 Get Off Google FAST!

-After you Googled yourself or company, start by making a list of each article you find negative.
+After you Googled yourself or company, start by making a list of each of the news articles you find negative.
 Create a spreadsheet with the words you searched on Google to find the article and the link (or URL) to the article itself.
 Improve upon your existing Google reputation management by deleting anything you control that could harm your business in the long run.

 This way you can refer back to it at any time without researching it on Google, Bing, or Yahoo.
 It is important to create this list because every time you click on a result within Google you are essentially telling Google that you “like” this article.
 This may potentially move that negative article up in the search results.